trytoolchest/toolchest-client-python/docs/user/quickstart.rst

 Sample Data
 -----------

-To use Toolchest tools, you will need an input file.
-All currently accessible tools require FASTQ (`.fastq`) formatted files as input.
+To use Toolchest tools, you will need input files.

 A sample input file (~50MB) can be downloaded
 `at this link <https://toolchest-demo-data.s3.amazonaws.com/example.fastq>`_.